-For the fourth year in a row, Putnam Investments released the results of its latest Social Advisor survey, which looks at the social media usage habits of over 800 financial advisors, comprising all business models, geographies, ages and gender.
+For the third year in a row, Putnam Investments released the results of its latest Social Advisor survey, which looks at the social media usage habits of over 800 financial advisors, comprising all business models, geographies, ages and gender.
 The survey, performed by BrightWork Partners on Putnam’s behalf, revealed some interesting data around four key areas: social media usage, demographics, social networks, and business goals.

 According to the 2015 Putnam Investments Social Advisor survey, 79% of advisors who use social media gained new clients through social networks and of those, 29% gained over $1 million in new assets.
 That’s up from 66% in 2014 and just 49% in 2013.
 These numbers clearly show that social media use among advisors — and ROI — are on the rise.